-Chimney Swift & Citizen Science:
+Chimney Swift & Citizen Science

-Swift Night Out and Swift Week events
+Note that Swift Night Out and Swift Week are finished for 2025

 Chimney Swifts spend 90% of their lives on the wing.
 For the remainder, they can be found clinging to the inside of their namesake chimneys.
 Like many bird species, swifts are declining—their population in Wisconsin has dropped dramatically: 72% over the last 50 years due to habitat loss, reduced insect prey, and climate change.